undo-ransomware/cuckoo-config/README.md

   isn't 404 sectors (ugly but some samples ruin the partition table).
   `umount /mnt` and release the device using `qemu-nbd -d /dev/nbd0` (else `undumped.py` will crash because the device is busy).
+- Install and configure the web interface.
+This is documented in the cuckoo docs, but use the `setup/cuckoo-*.ini` config files for correct paths.
+Make sure to front uwsgi with an Apache or NginX doing SSL termination and password authentication, and restrict all services to listening on localhost only.
+In particular, set `bind_ip = 127.0.0.1` in `/etc/mongodb.conf` and `network.host: 127.0.0.1` in `/etc/elasticsearch/elasticsearch.yml`.

 # Usage